Popular Libraries

 method, get the file path to the saved model and then recall the graph and weights of the model.

-# Load the tensorflow model from Object Store to use its saved state and update with new data if needed. def initialize(self) -> None: model_key = 'model.keras' if self.object_store.contains_key(model_key): file_name = self.object_store.get_file_path(model_key) self.model = tf.keras.models.load_model(file_name)
+# Load the tensorflow model from the Object Store to use its saved state and update it with new data if needed. def initialize(self) -> None: model_key = 'model.keras' if self.object_store.contains_key(model_key): file_name = self.object_store.get_file_path(model_key) self.model = tf.keras.models.load_model(file_name)

 The ContainsKey